Dong-yunkwak/CNUfof_utils/README.md

 ## Welcome to using Parallelizing Friends Of Friends.
 I'm an undergraduate at the Exo-galaxy cosmology Lab in Chungnam National University.
 If you have any questions or feedback about PFOF code, Please contact me at the email address below!
-I want your opinions and thoughts about my code.
-Therefore, please feel free to contact me!
+[I want your opinions and thoughts about my code.]

 ***<Email : 98ehddbs@naver.com>***
 ---------------------------------------------------------------------------------------------------